An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: Background and Related Work

 \subsection{Pre-Trained Model Reuse}

 Deep learning (DL) models are emerging as an increasingly important dependency in software systems~\citep{tang_empirical_2021, jiang_peatmoss_2024, jiang_empirical_2022}.
 However, training these models incurs significant technical~\citep{sculley_hidden_2015}, financial~\citep{schwartz_green_2020}, and environmental~\citep{strubell_energy_2020, schwartz_green_2020} costs.
 To mitigate these, engineers are encouraged to leverage PTMs as they encapsulate DL model's architecture and learned weights into a distributable software package~\citep{davis_reusing_2023}.
-The dissemination of these artifacts is facilitated by an ecosystem PTM registries~\citep{huggingface_2024, yu_tensorflow_2020}, and specialized libraries~\citep{wolf_huggingfaces_2020, ansel_pytorch_2024}, which serve as hosting infrastructure and provide programmatic interfaces for model management and integration.
-Within this ecosystem, PTM reuse implementations can be categorized into distinct PTM reuse patterns listed in~\Cref{table:tableH}.
+The dissemination of these artifacts is facilitated by an ecosystem of deep learning frameworks~\citep{wolf_huggingfaces_2020, ansel_pytorch_2024}, fine tuning algorithms~\citep{prottasha_peft_2025}, and PTM registries~\citep{huggingface_2024, yu_tensorflow_2020} which serve as hosting infrastructure and provide programmatic interfaces for model management and integration.
+Within this ecosystem, PTM reuse implementations can be categorized into distinct PTM reuse patterns~\citep{davis_reusing_2023} listed in~\Cref{table:tableH}.

 While prior work has surveyed practitioners to understand PTM applications and challenges~\citep{jiang_challenges_2024, jiang_empirical_2023}, current empirical efforts remain focused on general software systems.
 These include investigations into the performance and portability implications of conceptual reuse~\citep{jiang_challenges_2024}, taxonomies of adaptation techniques~\citep{prottasha_peft_2025}, and the technical difficulties inherent in deployment reuse~\citep{jajal_analysis_2023}.
-To our knowledge, this work provides the first empirical study of PTM reuse leveraged within the natural sciences, addressing a significant gap in our understanding of the PTM reuse practices.
+To our knowledge, this work provides the first empirical study of PTM reuse leveraged within the natural sciences, addressing a significant gap in our understanding of PTM reuse practices.